 - Before and /or after school by appointment only. - All students are expected to check their grades on Infinite Campus weekly.
 Should a conference with the teacher be necessary, students will make an appointment with the teacher for a meeting before or after school.

 Canvas

 Each student will be joining Canvas.
-Teachers will communicate with students to ensure students are up to date.
+Teachers will use this to communicate with students.
 All assignments, homework, notes , tests, quizzes, announcements and anything else related to the class will be posted on a daily basis.